 - Make sure that the AsyncOperation records for workflows and the corresponding records are deleted from the WorkflowLogBase object.

-- Make sure that all the corresponding bulkdeletefailure records are deleted.
+- Make sure that all the corresponding bulkdeletefailure, and bulkdeleteoperation records are deleted.

 - Make sure that only the following Async operation types are deleted if the state code of the types is 3 and the status code of the types is 30 or 32: